SkibbyDev/SkibbyDev/readme.md

 Hello there, Developer. 🧑‍💻

-Currently Trying to be a Python Developer! 👀
+Currently Trying to be a JS Developer! 👀

 What i created in the past month